Iara Lee: Film career

 In 2015, Lee released K2 and the Invisible Footmen (2015), which documents the unsung efforts of the indigenous porters who for decades have facilitated the ascent of the Earth's second-highest mountain.
 That same year, she released Life Is Waiting: Referendum and Resistance in Western Sahara (2015), a documentary that chronicles the everyday violence of life under occupation in Western Sahara.
 In 2018, she released two films about Burkina Faso: Burkinabè Rising: The Art of Resistance in Burkina Faso (2018) and Burkinabè Bounty: Agroecology in Burkina Faso (2018).
 She followed these with Wantoks: Dance of Resilience in Melanesia (2019), a documentary profiling the artists and activists in Melanesia who are fighting for self-determination while trying to defend their homes against the rising sea.

 In 2020, she released a full-length documentary entitled Stalking Chernobyl: Exploration After Apocalypse (2020), which examines the underground culture of the Chernobyl Exclusion Zone, three decades after the world's most infamous nuclear disaster.
 Later that year, she released From Trash to Treasure: Turning Negatives into Positives (2020), which showcases a spirit of reimagination among artists in Lesotho.
 She also launched a short film series called Dispatches from Malawi, starting with a music video for "Better Must Come," a song by Ishan Cyapital featuring Teebz.
 "Better Must Come" gives voice to popular dissatisfaction with corruption and denounces government apathy about the urgent problems facing countries like Malawi.

+In 2023, she released a documentary entitled Unite for Bissau (Nô Kumpu Guiné): agroecology and feminism in Guinea Bissau, which documents local women in the West African nation of Guinea-Bissau who challenge patriarchy by building institutions that promote self-sufficiency through agroecology.

 Activism

 In 2008, Lee traveled to Iran and supported a number of cultural exchange projects between that country and the West, with the goal of promoting arts and culture for global solidarity.
 For example, she helped produce Iranian rapper Hichkas' "Ye Mosht Sarbaz (A Bunch of Soldiers)" music video, which was directed and edited by Fred Khoshtinat.

 Lee has also actively supported indigenous and civil society campaigns to prevent the construction of the Belo Monte mega-dam on the Xingu river, a major tributary of the Amazon in Brazil.
 According to the California-based nonprofit International Rivers, the dam project threatens to displace over 20,000 people, destroy an extensive area of the Brazilian rainforest, and endanger indigenous tribes that depend on the river for their survival.
 In 2009, Lee released a short film about the dam controversy, Battle for the Xingu, in conjunction with groups such as International Rivers.

+In 2020, Lee launched the Cultures of Resistance Awards, aimed at supporting creative activism, artistic expression, and other socially minded-endeavors, particularly in the global South.
+As of 2024, more than 200 awards have been distributed.